-Note: MGIB benefits differ greatly from the Post-9/11 GI Bill benefits.
-Click here to learn more about Post-9/11 GI Bill (Chapter 33).
+The Montgomery GI Bill (MGIB) is an older GI Bill program that differs greatly from the Post-9/11 GI Bill.
+Click here to learn more about the Post-9/11 GI Bill.

 Note: Your actual benefits may be higher if you signed up for the Army, Navy or Marine Corps College Funds.